oemof/oemof-thermal/docs/concentrating_solar_power.rst

 The pre-calculations for the concentrating solar power calculate the heat of the solar collector based on the direct horizontal irradiance (DHI) or the direct normal irradiance (DNI) and information about the collector and its location.
+The losses can be calculated in 2 different ways.

 .. figure:: _pics/concentrating_solar_power.svg
     :width: 60 %